vazco/meteor-universe-e2e/README.md

 In watch mode app will start and reload on any file change (either in app code or in tests).
 You need to stop it as you would normally stop Meteor in development mode.

-If you want your tests running at the same time you work on your app, you can start them on different port (e.g. using `--port 4000` flag).
+If you want your tests running at the same time you work on your app, you can start them on a different port (e.g. using `--port 4000` flag).
 Or work on the same instance, if dropping database data after you stop the test runner (not between Meteor restarts) is ok for you.

 #### Running tests in Continuous Integration mode

 This package is developed to use with CI servers in mind.

-In this scenario you probably want to run the tests once and exit with code depending on tests results.
+In this scenario, you probably want to run the tests once and exit with code depending on tests results.
 This could be achieved with:

 ```
 CI=1 meteor test --full-app --driver-package universe:e2e --once --raw-logs
 ```

-Note `--once` flag and the `CI` environment variable - it must be set to truthy value (but it usually already is by CI providers).
+Note `--once` flag and the `CI` environment variable - it must be set to a truthy value (but it usually already is by CI providers).

-Otherwise app won't stop with correct exit code when tests end.
+Otherwise, app won't stop with correct exit code when tests end.

 ##### Usage with Bitbucket Pipelines